 Particle Board is often the most economic wood floor substrate choice, but that doesn’t mean quality is being sacrificed.
 Particle Board is made from wood particles, but they are not as refined as MDF.
 With a smooth surface, Particle Board can be counted on to provide uniform thickness and remain flat.
 Particle Board’s ability to create tight edges makes it an excellent choice for cabinets.

 Understanding the difference between wood substrates is key to choosing the best one for your project.
-If you need help deciding between MDF, Plywood, and Particle Board, please contact us at Plywood Express.
+If you need help deciding between MDF, Plywood, and Particle Board, please contact us at Plywood Express and check out our plywood substrate options.